Defensoría del Pueblo (Venezuela): Controversy over succession

-The term in office of the incumbent Ombudsman, Tarek Saab, is due to run until 2021.
+The term in office of the incumbent Ombudsman, Tarek Saab, was due to run until 2021.
 On 10 December 2015, days after a general election in which conservative opposition parties had secured a majority in the National Assembly, the outgoing Assembly, dominated by the pro-government United Socialist Party of Venezuela, selected Judge Susana Barreiros to succeed Saab.
 The Assembly at the same time modified the law in an effort to prevent the incoming legislature, which opened in January 2016, from overturning the nomination.
 Barreiros had presided over the trial of opposition leader Leopoldo López Mendoza over his involvement in anti-government protests, and had in September 2015 convicted him of inciting riots and sentenced him to 14 years' imprisonment.